The Albury Recycling Centre accepts your recyclable waste, including plastic, glass, paper, cardboard and household goods.

 Like gas bottles, fire extinguishers are made from steel which is 100% recyclable, and can be recycled for scrap metal.

-Smoke Detectors contain batteries and in some cases harmful content that could react if it comes into contact with other materials.
+Smoke Detectors can contain batteries and in some cases harmful content that could react if it comes into contact with other materials.

 To dispose of these items correctly, simple place them in marked container at the recycling centre.